 Just because I am chronically ill does not mean that my Christian life is meant to be lived in isolation.
 My illness forces me to be humble (admitting I am not super woman), patient (primarily with myself), and willing to receive (instead of feeling like I can be the ultimate giver).

-I am the Type A personality of all Type A personalities.
-Okay, maybe not but I am close!
-I am very task oriented and love the feeling of accomplishment.
+I am Type A personality (no… I don’t know my ennegram type).
+I am very task-oriented and love the feeling of accomplishment.
 I don’t like to admit my need for help and I do my best to anticipate and meet every need, not only in myself but also in others.

 When my illness reared its ugly head for the first time in high school I was sent into a tailspin as doctors tried to figure out what was wrong with me and I attempted to maintain my workload and volunteer activities.

-A year ago, after several years in relative remission, my illness showed up again with full strength.
+In 2017, after several years of relative remission, my illness showed up again with full strength.
 In the midst of this, God has been teaching me more and more about the ministry of hospitality.

 Give yourself grace